-The course will consist of in-class lectures as well as homework assignments done outside of class.
-Lecture material and homework assignments will be made available on Carmen.
+The course will consist of online lectures.
+In addition, there will be homework assignments, weekly discussions and exams.
+Lecture material, homework assignments and exams will be made available on Carmen.
 You will be responsible for studying the material that is assigned and reviewed in lecture.
 Sufficient time will be allotted to complete homework assignments.
 R statistical software will be used to complete aspects of the assignments.
 Knowledge of course content and its application will be assessed via two midterms and a final exam.
-Your knowledge of R will not be assessed.
-However, you will be expected to be familiar with and know how to interpret R output reviewed in class and lecture notes.
+Your knowledge of R will not be assessed on exams.
+However, you will be expected to be familiar with and know how to interpret R output reviewed in class and in lecture notes.
 The instructor will hold weekly office hours via according to the schedule provided.